-There is a fee $77.50 (cash, check payable to Glynn County Probate Court or credit card).
+There is a fee of $79.00 (cash, check payable to Glynn County Probate Court or credit card).
 Credit Card Payments will incur a $2.00 convenience fee.
 This includes an application fee, background check fee and $ 5.00 for fingerprinting.
-Effective July 1st 2014 Renewals done no later than 30 days expired, renewed in the same county of residence will but subject to a renewal fee of $30.00.
+Effective July 1st 2014 Renewals done no sooner than 90 days before the expiration and no later than 30 days expired, renewed in the same county of residence will be subject to a renewal fee of $31.00.
 If you are retired LEO (Law Enforcement Officer) with valid proof of Retirement Credentials (Badge with Retired labeled, LEOSA ID card, Or Retirement separation paperwork that specifically states that you did in fact Separate at a Retired LEO) are subject to getting their Weapons Carry License at a Discount.
-With Proper documentation they will receive their Carry permit for $7.00 regardless if it is a new application or a renewal.
+With Proper documentation they will receive their Carry permit for $8.00 regardless if it is a new application or a renewal.

 - Effective July 1st 2014 Under Georgia Law (HB60), Applications made 90 days prior to the expiration of the current license or within 30 days after expiration of the previous license shall be considered for renewal licenses.